soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 program arguments, try to parse them, and throw errors and help messages in case it fails.
 This can be done with the function `execParser :: ParserInfo a -> IO a`.

-We can place all this options parsing stuff in a new module and then import it from `app/Main.hs`.
+We can place all these options parsing stuff in a new module and then import it from `app/Main.hs`.
 Let's do that.
 Here's what we have up until now: